 88% of Rockford University students received grant aid in 2019/2020.
 The average total aid amount was $20,352.
 50 percent of students received aid in the form of Pell Grants from the U.S. Federal Government.
 The average Pell Grant awarded for 2019/2020 was $4,504.
 To apply for a Pell Grant to attend Rockford University, the first step is to fill out the Free Application for Federal Student Aid (FAFSA).

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2019/2020 academic year.

 |Family Income||Avg.
 Net Price|

-Money granted to you by the U.S. Department of Education, Rockford College or other organizations.
+Money granted to you by the U.S. Department of Education, Rockford University or other organizations.
 These are not loans and do not need to be repaid.

 Low interest student loans funded by the U.S. Department of Education.
 This amount will need to be repaid.

 Covered by family savings, work or private student loans which you will have to repay.

 *Reported Average Annual Net Price for students receiving grant or scholarship aid reported to the U.S. Department of Education's Academic Year 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.